Class #2388

 Description

 Start your Pilates journey with this introductory Mat workout with Monica Wilson.
-This is the first class of a series of ten that will help to progress your practice from the beginner level to intermediate.
+This is the first class of a series that will help you progress your practice from the beginner level to intermediate.
 She focuses on finding the mind/body connection so you can feel the movements in your body instead of just powering through with muscle.

 What You'll Need: Mat